linuxmint/flags/README.md

 They are then optimized with scour as follows and placed in src/:

-scour -i file.svg -o newfile.svg --enable-viewboxing --enable-id-stripping --enable-comment-stripping --shorten-ids --indent=none; done;
+scour -i file.svg -o newfile.svg --enable-viewboxing --enable-id-stripping --enable-comment-stripping --shorten-ids --indent=none

 BUILD PROCESS
 -------------